-For scheme-specific analysis and preparation of Appendix 2 of the Final Evaluation Report (as specified in Part C,5 of this TOR), the scheme-specific areas of inquiry placed at Appendix IV of this RFP should also be taken into consideration.
+For scheme-specific analysis and preparation of Appendix 2 of the Final Evaluation Report (as specified in para 10 of this TOR), the scheme specific areas of inquiry as specified in Appendix IV(E-G) of this RFP should be taken into consideration.

-- c.
-The analysis of sectoral performance and Umbrella programmes' contribution to the performance will primarily be based on meta-analysis whereas the individual CSS scheme-wise analysis will be based on the field study as well as scheme-wise secondary data analysis.
-The findings of scheme-wise analysis will feed into the broader Umbrella programme & sectoral findings through a synthesis of these Umbrella-level and scheme-wise approaches. - d.
-Cross-sectional Thematic Assessment: The cross-sectional themes based on which the Umbrella scheme and each CSS scheme will be assessed may include: - i.
+c.
+Cross-sectional Thematic Assessment

+The cross-sectional themes based on which the Umbrella scheme and each CSS scheme will be assessed may include:

+- i.
 Accountability and transparency - ii.
-Direct/indirect employment generation - iii.
+Direct/indirect employment generation

+- iii.
 Gender mainstreaming - iv.
 Climate change & sustainability - v.
-Use of IT/Technology in driving efficiency - vi.
-Stakeholder & beneficiary behavioural change - vii.
-Research and Development - viii.
-Unlocking synergies with other government programmes - ix.
-Reforms & regulations - x.
+Role of Tribal Sub-Plan (TSP) and Scheduled Caste Sub-Plan component of the scheme in mainstreaming of Tribal and Scheduled Caste population - vi.
+Use of IT/Technology in driving efficiency - vii.
+Stakeholder & beneficiary behavioural change - viii.
+Research and Development - ix.
+Unlocking synergies with other government programmes - x.
+Reforms & regulations - xi.
 Impact on and role of private sector, community and civil society/NGOs in the scheme.

-e.
+d.
 Prioritization of Schemes:

 - i.
 For prioritization of schemes for evaluation, two parameters are to be taken into consideration: (i) duration of implementation, and (ii) budget allocation. - ii.
 Based on duration of implementation, schemes can be classified into two categories: (a) those introduced prior to 14th Finance Commission cycle; and (b) those that were introduced during the 14th Finance Commission cycle.
 Schemes that were launched prior to 14th Finance Commission cycle (prior to 2015-16) are more amenable to full scale evaluation.
 For those schemes that are introduced during the 14th Finance Commission cycle (between 2015-16 to 2019-20), one needs to be cognizant that new schemes need time to be introduced, take off, and stabilize, and generally have to face a number of initiation challenges.
 This means, most of the schemes introduced in the 14th Finance Commission cycle have had only few years of full implementation, and therefore for these schemes a mid-term evaluation may be more relevant.
-Additionally, there are a few schemes that have been launched recently, in 2018-19, which can be categorized as 'new' schemes, for which a limited assessment of their progress till date could be conducted by the Consultant. - iii.
-Schemes can also be classified based on the budget outlay.
-Of the 126 total schemes, 18 large schemes take up 80% of the CSS outlay, while 80 odd smaller schemes take up just 5%.
+Additionally, there are a few schemes that have been launched recently, in 2018-19, which can be categorized as 'new' schemes, for which a limited assessment of their progress till date could be conducted by the Consultant. - schemes, 18 large schemes take up 80% of the CSS outlay, while 80 odd smaller schemes take up just 5%.
 Schemes with budget outlay less than Rs 3,000 crores cumulatively over five years (2015-16 to 2019-20) need to be particularly carefully evaluated from the perspective of Report of the Sub-Group of Chief Ministers on Rationalisation of Centrally Sponsored Schemes, 2015.
 Within these 80 small schemes, there are certain schemes that have zero budget allocations during 1-4 years of the evaluation period.
 The selected Consultant may confer with the concerned Ministry/Department the status of these schemes, and conduct a short analysis for the schemes that are proposed to be closed. - iv.
 In addition, there are certain schemes which are empowered through specific acts of legislation.
 Assuming that these schemes will continue, evaluation of these legislatively-backed schemes should focus on input and process insights for improving the outcomes and impact of these schemes.
+This is particularly relevant for the Education Sector Package with regards to Mid-Day Meal Scheme (National Food Security Act 2013) and Sarva Shiksha Abhiyaan (Right of Children to Free and Compulsory Education Act 2009).